limit-count-advanced

 - Sliding window algorithm tracks requests in overlapping intervals, smoothing out the rate limit by counting recent requests within the last configured time period, regardless of when the interval began.
 This method reduces traffic spikes and is more effective at evenly distributing requests over time.

-Additionally, you may also see the following rate limiting headers in the response:
+Additionally, you may also see the following rate limiting response headers, the name of which can be customized using plugin metadata:

 X-RateLimit-Limit